 1. The father is the natural guardian of legitimate minor children.
 He may appoint any person as the guardian for them or of their property or for both, by making a will.

 2. The will made by the father shall not operate if the mother of the child is alive.
 Section 6 clearly says that firstly the father and after him, the mother.
-The will shall be revived if the mother does not make any other will in concern to their children during her lifetime.
+The will shall be revived if the mother does not make any other will in concern for their children during her lifetime.

 3. The mother of illegitimate children is considered to be the natural guardian of them and not the father.
 She can appoint any person as their guardian by making a will.

-4. After the death of the father or mother, whatever the case may be, the person appointed as the guardian shall act as the natural guardian of children.
+4. After the death of the father or mother, whatever the case may be, the person appointed as the guardian shall act as the natural guardian of the children.
 And he shall have all the rights of a natural guardian subject to restrictions mentioned in the act or the will, if any.

 5. The right of the guardian appointed by the will shall cease after the marriage of a girl.

-Duraiswamy vs Balasubramanian, 1977: The child’s testamentary guardian cannot sell or transfer any part of the immovable property of a minor without seeking permission from the court.
+Duraiswamy vs Balasubramanian (1977): The child’s testamentary guardian cannot sell or transfer any part of the immovable property of a minor without seeking permission from the court.

 De Facto Guardian